Getting started

 Be realistic with daily hours.
 Entering 8 hours when you can do 3 means the plan will always feel behind.

-Take at least one mock per week.
-The AI planner re-prioritises your weak areas based on mock performance — without mocks, it has less signal to work with.
+Take at least one mock per week — the planner re-ranks your weak topics based on results, so without mocks it has less signal.

-Check Current Affairs daily.
-The digest and daily quiz keep you on track without doom-scrolling news apps.
+Check Current Affairs daily — even 10 minutes on the digest plus the weekly quiz keeps you on track without news overload.

 Ready to start?